Mississippi Valley Loess Plains (ecoregion): Loess Plains (74b)

 The Loess Plains ecoregion was once a highly productive agricultural area in Mississippi, although many areas are now in pine plantations or have reverted to a mixed forest landscape.
 The gently rolling to irregular plains are a contrast to the more dissected bluffs of Bluff Hills (74a).
 The loess layer tends to be thinner than neighboring 74a, and thins more to the east in the broad transition to the Southeastern Plains.
 Streams and rivers tend to be low gradient and murky with silty and sandy substrates; many have been channelized.
 Severe erosion in earlier years contributed heavy sediment loads to downstream reaches.

 In Tennessee, several large river systems with wide floodplains—the Obion, Forked Deer, Hatchie, Loosahatchie, and Wolf—cross the region.

 In Kentucky, the Loess Plains ecoregion is a productive agricultural area.
 It is mantled by thick loess and alluvium and is underlain by weak, unconsolidated coastal plain sediments.
 Ecoregion 74b is lithologically distinct from higher, more easterly ecoregions.
-Potential natural vegetation is a mosaic of oak–hickory forest and bluestem prairie and is unlike the southern floodplain forest of Ecoregions 72a (Wasbash–Ohio Bottomlands) and 73a (Holocene Meander Belts).
+Potential natural vegetation is a mosaic of oak–hickory forest and bluestem prairie and is unlike the southern floodplain forest of Ecoregions 72a (Wabash–Ohio Bottomlands) and 73a (Holocene Meander Belts).
 Grasslands and forested wetlands were once widespread here and in the Western Pennyroyal Karst Plain (71e).
 Most of the original vegetation has now been replaced by cropland.
 Extensive corn, soybean, wheat, hay, tobacco, livestock, and poultry farming occurs.
 Agricultural runoff has degraded surface water quality.
 High turbidity and siltation are common in the streams and rivers of Ecoregion 74b.

 Aerial photo of the river boundary between regions 73k (bottom left) and 74c (top right) near St. Francisville.